puvanaselvanath/QORA/README.md

 Join a queue remotely, watch your position update live, and get notified when your turn is near.
 Businesses manage their queues from a staff dashboard.

-Built in Java with **zero external dependencies** â€” no Maven, no Gradle, no database server.
+Built in Java with **zero external dependencies** no Maven, no Gradle, no database server.
 If you have a JDK, you can run it.

 ---